On entropy, regularity and rigidity for convex representations of hyperbolic manifolds: Examples

-\textbf{Benoist Representations:} If $\rho:\G\to\PGL(k+1,\R)$ preserves a proper open convex set $\Omega_\rho$ of $\P(\R^{k+1})$ and $\rho\G\/\Omega_\rho$ is compact, then $\rho$ is said to be a \emph{Benoist representation}.
-Results from Benoist \cite{convexes1} imply that Benoist representations are irreducible convex representations (see \cite{quantitative} for details).
+If $\rho:\G\to\PGL(k+1,\R)$ preserves a proper open convex set $\Omega_\rho$ of $\P(\R^{k+1})$ and $\rho\G\/\Omega_\rho$ is compact, then $\rho$ is called a \emph{Benoist representation}\footnote[2]{These are also called \emph{divisible convex sets with strictly convex boundary} or \emph{strictly convex projective structures on closed manifolds}.}.
+Results from Benoist \cite{convexes1}, imply that Benoist representations are irreducible convex representations (see \cite{quantitative} for details).